Taishi-Y/Foursquare-API-client-sample-app-for-Android/README.md

 		btnSearch.setOnClickListener(new View.OnClickListener() {
 			@Override
 			public void onClick(View view) {
+				// Execute ExploreAsyncTask
 				ExploreAsyncTask exploreAsyncTask = new ExploreAsyncTask();
 				exploreAsyncTask.execute();
 			}
 		});
 	}

-	void findViewByIds(){
+	// Initialize some elements (I just want to organize it.
+If you feel this is so troublesome..
+You can look at Butter knife library.) void findViewByIds(){
 		etGeolocation = (EditText) findViewById(R.id.et_geolocation);
 		etQuery = (EditText) findViewById(R.id.et_query);